 You May Be Interested in the Article: Dog-Friendly Restaurants in Sarasota & Bradenton

 Station 400: The Rosemary District: 400 N. Lemon Ave.
 7:30AM-3.
 941-906-1400.
 This is one of 3 restaurants for Station 400.
 The other 2 locations are in Lakewood Ranch and South Sarasota.
 If you haven’t had breakfast at Station 400, you may want to start with their flagship location in downtown Sarasota.
-Located in an old Indiana railroad depot built in 1852, Station 400 not only has an ambiance like no other but some of the best chef-inspired breakfast dishes around.
-In the winter months, take advantage of the outdoor patio and its charm.
+Located in an old Indiana railroad depot built in 1852, Station 400 has an ambiance like no other and some of the best chef-inspired breakfast dishes around.
+Take advantage of the outdoor patio and its charm in the winter months.

 Made takes comfort food to a new level.
 Try the Elvis or Chicken & Biscuits.
 The Bloody Marys are spicy and almost a meal in itself.
 Great food, comfort food with a twist.
 This is one of my favorite places for breakfast/brunch.

 C’est La Vie: 1553 Main Street, 7:30AM-9: 30 PM.
 Authentic French restaurant with a fabulous bakery. **Closed Sunday** Saturdays usually attract the crowd from the downtown Farmer’s Market just a block away.
 Outdoor seating is available along the sidewalk.
 Casual dress with the neighborhood feel.
 The interior packs quite a few people but it’s worth it.
 Great bakery with chocolate-filled croissants that are to die for.
 There are healthy options too.
 Try the buckwheat pancakes, they are light, fluffy, and filling.

 Word of Mouth: 711 S. Osprey Ave #3, 941-365-1800.
 This is a casual neighborhood friendly atmosphere.
 Word of Mouth has a great outdoor patio area too.
 Sundays can be busy so come early.
 Word of Mouth has great baked goods.
 Take some home for the next morning.